 I had to delete everything from the page to begin.
 I added my background, but had to click around a bit to find the opacity adjustment as it’s an icon that I’ve not seen before (I do not bill myself as a professional graphic designer, so that might be why).

 Once I uploaded my photo and made it the background, though, I could not add the second image as it replaced the first.
 Adding text was relatively easy, with options for fonts, font sizing, color, weight and alignment.

 Once I finished my design, however, I could not download it, share it or resize it without upgrading to a premium account.
-I could have published it to the Venngage library, but that wouldn’t be particularly useful for me.
+I could have published it to the Venngage library, but that wouldn’t be particularly useful for this exercise.
 You can have up to five designs with a free account, but in my opinion, there really isn’t much point as there’s little you can do with it.
 This is definitely a case of an app where the free version is “dip your toe in the water.”
 Looking at sample finished products, the premium ($19/month) or business ($49/month) accounts definitely have much more to offer..

 Visme makes presentations, infographics, documents and printables including resumes, menus, press kits, newsletters, flyers, eBooks, and charts, printables, social media graphics, blog and newsletter headers, web ads, and custom projects.

 The app is easy to use.
 To get started click the large “create” button and then choose your project from the categories.
 There is the option of either using a template or starting from scratch.
 You may upload your own graphics or select from Unsplash’s large image library.
 In addition, there are dozens of categories of clip art items you can add to your project.
 With the free “basic” version, you may have up to five projects stored at one time.
 You also have limited access to the premium templates.